Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

-We can choose a hermitean metric on $E$ and the connection compatible with this metric.
-In fact, one can choose an orbifold atlas $f:A\to X$ and a metric and metric connection on $f^* E\to A$.
+We can choose a hermitean metric on $E$ and a onnection compatible with this metric.
+In fact, one can choose an orbifold atlas $f\colon A\to X$ and a metric and metric connection on $f^* E\to A$.
 By averaging one can make these invariant under the groupoid $A\times_XA\rightrightarrows A$.
 The invariant metric and connection give a metric and a metric connection on $X$, see \ref{z23r23r32r}.

 The metric on $E$ induces a metric on $E_L$, and the morphism $\rho$ is unitary.
 Furthermore, the curvature of a metric connection takes values in the antihermitean endomorphisms.
 Because the connection pulls back from $X$ we have $I^*\nabla^{E_L}=\nabla^{E_L}$ under the canonical isomorphism $I^*E_L\cong E_L$.
 A similar equality holds true for the curvature.
-Combining all these facts we see that for a metric connection
+Combining all these facts we see that the Chern form for a metric connection is real, i.e.~we that

-Using the methods of \cite{MR2119241} or \cite{freed-2007} one can define complex $K$-theory for local quotient stacks.
-Let us explain, for example, the idea of \cite{freed-2007}.
+{{\tt Top}} Using the methods of \cite{MR2119241} or \cite{freed-2007} one can define complex $K$-theory for local quotient stacks.
+Here we consider stacks on the site of topological spaces $\Top$ with the open covering topology, see \cite[Chapter 6]{period} and the corresponding notions of representability of maps and locally trivial bundles.
+A local quotient stack is a stack which admits a covering by open substacks of the form $[U/G]$ where $U$ is a locally compact space and the topological group $G$ is compact.

+Let us explain, for example, the definition of $K$-theory according to \cite[Section 3.4]{freed-2007}.
 It is based on the notion of a universal bundle of separable Hilbert spaces $H\to X$.
 Here universality is the property that for every other bundle of separable Hilbert spaces $H_1\to X$ we have an isomorphism $H\oplus H_1\cong H$.
 Let $\Fred(H)\to X$ be the associated bundle of Fredholm operators.
-Then one defines $K^{-*}(X)$ as the homotopy group $\pi_*(\Gamma(X,\Fred(H)))$ of the space of sections of $\Fred(H)\to X$.
-One can also directly define the group $K^{-1}(X)$ as the group $\pi_0(\Fred^*(H))$ of sections of selfadjoint Fredholm operators with infinite positive and negative spectrum.
+It gives rise to a sheaf of sections which can naturally be enhanced to a sheaf of spaces, e.g. using simplicial methods.
+By $\Gamma(X,\Fred(H))$ we denote the space of global sections of $\Fred(H)\to X$.
+Then one defines $K^{-*}(X)$ as the homotopy group $\pi_*(\Gamma(X,\Fred(H)))$.
+One can also directly define the group $K^{-1}(X)$ as the group $\pi_0(\Fred^*(H))$ of homotopy classes of sections of selfadjoint Fredholm operators with infinite dimensional positive and negative spectral subspace.